PowerShell/ProjectMercury/docs/Model-Registration.md

 Optional pareameters are:

 - `--file` - The file to export the model registration information to.
 If this is not specified, the model registration information will be printed to STDOUT.
+- `--all` - Export all models as a single JSON array.

 #### Model JSON Format